 How do Pellet Stoves Save Money?

-One of the most loved aspects of owning a pellet stove is the ability to lower home heating costs.
+One of the most beneficial aspects of owning a pellet stove is the ability to lower home heating costs.
 Pellet stoves can save you money in a variety of ways:

 High Efficiency